University of the Western Cape: Resistance against apartheid

 During the first 15 years, the board and staff were primarily whites, supporting the National Party and apartheid.
-One of the few exceptions was Adam Small, head of the Philosophy Department.
-Small was dismissed in 1973 as a consequence of his involvement in the Black Consciousness Movement.
+One of the few exceptions was Adam Small, head of the philosophy department.
+Small resigned in 1973 as a consequence of his involvement in the Black Consciousness Movement.
 Apart from lecturers like Small, there were many students who were active in the struggle against apartheid, and who were loyal to the Black Consciousness Movement.
 Protests from students against the conservative university board and lack of participation in the university led to the appointment of the first coloured rector, Richard E. van der Ross in 1975.
 The years thereafter gave way to a more liberal atmosphere, in which the university gradually distanced itself from apartheid.
 In 1982, the university rejected the apartheid ideology formally in its mission statement; during the next year, the university gained the same autonomy as white universities through the University of the Western Cape Act.

 In the late 1980s and early 1990s, numerous UWC students were involved in the creation of Bush Radio, an anti-apartheid media project which distributed political and cultural radio programming via cassette tape due to the lack of a license to broadcast on a conventional radio platform.
 By 1993, the station went to air as a pirate radio station, and eventually became South Africa's first licensed community radio station.

 Rector Jakes Gerwel made UWC an "intellectual home of the left", with attention to social and political issues.
 The university attracted increasing numbers of students from disadvantaged communities.
 Apart from coloured people, more and more black students enrolled.
 Gerwel was succeeded in 1995 by Cecil Abrahams, who was succeeded by Brian O'Connell in 2001.
 UWC retained the status of an autonomous university during the education restructuring of 2002.

 UWC is the only African institution that is a member of the OpenCourseWare Consortium (OCWC), and was voted onto the OCWC board in 2007.